David S. Alavi, PhD

 - Prosecuting the patent application

-to your application.
+to the application.
 The Examiner will have inspected the application for

 compliance with formal requirements, and conducted a search of the prior